Key takeaways:

 Cloud technology helps an organization see all its gateways and ensure various business flows.
 These flows may include combining gateways in networks and tagging gateways to group them by different parameters (indoor or outdoor, with or without a GPS module, old or new).
 Through grouping gateways by different parameters, an organization can perform large-scale setup in just one click.

-An IoT manufacturer can see all gateways it has produced and perform emergency firmware updates if vulnerabilities are detected.
+An IoT manufacturer can see all gateways it has produced, remotely connect IoT devices over the internet, and perform emergency firmware updates if vulnerabilities are detected.
 In turn, customers can download firmware updates from a centralized place.
+This setup also supports remote IoT device update, so changes can be applied without on-site access.

 High fault tolerance